Frequently asked Questions and Answers :

 For security, the app requires a login to provide access to the lantern, but other than this security requirement, there are no other costs in relation to this app.
 The lantern can be controlled from up to 50 Mtrs away, and you can use this to program, turn off, confirm battery status, change settings or test the lantern as required.
 So for moving buoys or hard to access lanterns, this offers a perfect solution to the issue of checking a lanterns status without having to make close contact with the lantern.

-This is currently available for a selected number of lanterns, but it will be extended to all new products as well as offered on certain existing lanterns in the future.
+This is currently available as standard on a number of lanterns, and will continue to be extended to all new products as well as offered on certain existing lanterns in the future.

 The LightGuard Bluetooth App is not a Remote Monitoring solution - for this application you require LightGuard Monitoring as per above